 Steeped in history, this is the site of an ancient settlement on a large hill that was visited by the Phoenicians, Greeks and Carthaginians.
 There are a small archaeological museum and several displays on the history of the region.
 In August, the ‘Dias Medievais' (Medieval Days) event is well worth attending.

 This high vantage point (formerly a water tower) offers panoramic views of Tavira and the surrounding area.
 It's situated next to Igreja de Santa Maria, and houses a Camera Obscura, which uses a rotating mirror and magnifying glass to project a 360-degree ‘tour' of Tavira onto a large screen.

 Ria Formosa Wetlands

-This magnificent patchwork of blue lagoons, white beaches and green islands covers a 60 km area, and is formed by five barrier islands running parallel to the ocean, protecting shallow, warm, brackish lagoons that display an amazing amount of wild and plant life.
+This magnificent patchwork of blue lagoons, white beaches and green islands covers a 60 km area and is formed by five barrier islands running parallel to the ocean, protecting shallow, warm, brackish lagoons that display an amazing amount of wild and plant life.
 Guided tours and boat trips are available.

-Castelo Cafe & Restaurante, Tavira
+Castelo Cafe & Restaurant, Tavira

 Cha Com Agua Salgada, Manta Rota

 A fabulous modern eatery right on the beach, this restaurant offers indoors and outdoors cuisine in a beautiful setting.
 There's excellent seafood such as rock lobster risotto and giant red prawns - and this restaurant is perfect for a relaxed, warm, romantic evening out, right on the ocean.

 This superb restaurant is right on the beachfront and is perfect for evening meals or casual afternoon snacks.
 The views are breathtaking as dusk falls and their range of local fish is served in generous helpings.
 They also have an excellent choice of wine and cocktails